sidramesh2024/pigeon_palooza/SUPABASE_SETUP.md

-# Supabase Setup for Pigeon Palooza
+# Pigeon Palooza Setup Guide

-This guide helps you set up the Supabase database for Netlify deployment.
+This guide helps you set up Supabase database and Google Cloud Vision API for Netlify deployment.

 ## Prerequisites

 1. Create a Supabase account at [supabase.com](https://supabase.com)
-2. Create a new project
+2. Create a new Supabase project
+3. Create a Google Cloud project with Vision API enabled
+4. Create a service account for Google Cloud Vision

 ## Database Setup